Category

 3. Fire safety

-Fires are one of the most common risks employees can face.
+Fires are among the most common risks employees face.
 Whether it’s a faulty toaster oven in an office or a furnace in a factory, nearly every environment contains a fire hazard.
 Training on the topic should include how to identify fire hazards, fire prevention strategies, ways to mitigate the risks—including electrical safety—and what to do if a fire does happen.

 Guiding questions